 Although these strategies might work in the short term, they aren’t permanent solutions and come with their own problems i.e. side effects and addiction risk.

 What would be better is a long-term, non-pharmacological approach, tailored to each individual patient.

 One of the most effective non-pharmacological techniques to improve sleep over time is called sleep restriction therapy and is usually offered as part of a CBT for insomnia (CBTi) programme.
 Let’s have a look at what it’s all about.

-Sleep restriction therapy is based on the idea that the time someone with insomnia spends awake in bed results in the formation of a negative set of beliefs about going to sleep (e.g. that they will never be able to get to sleep, or that their sleep is “broken”) and that having those beliefs makes falling and staying asleep harder.
+Sleep restriction therapy is based on the idea that the time someone with insomnia spends awake in bed leads to the formation of a negative set of beliefs about going to sleep (e.g. that they will never be able to get to sleep, or that their sleep is “broken”) and that having those beliefs makes falling and staying asleep harder.

 By intentionally limiting the time in bed and inducing mild sleep deprivation, two things happen:

 Throughout the process, you will be regularly monitored, so that adjustments to the sleep schedule are easily made.
 Treatment is usually completed within a few months.

-Perhaps unsurprisingly, brain scans of some insomnia sufferers who have undergone sleep restriction therapy show brain activity that is closer to that good sleepers while in deep sleep, suggesting that the longevity of the improved sleep effects may be down to some ‘re-wiring’ of neural pathways physical changes in the brain.
+Perhaps unsurprisingly, brain scans of some insomnia sufferers who have undergone sleep restriction therapy show brain activity that is closer to that of good sleepers while in deep sleep 13, suggesting that the longevity of the improved sleep effects may be down to some physiological changes.

 If you’d like us to develop a tailored sleep plan for you and to support you through those tough first few weeks of sleep restriction therapy you can sign up today.
 Simply answer a few short questions to find out which package would be best for you.